mattvenn/openlane_summary/README.md

-# OpenLANE summary
+# OpenLane summary

-After the [OpenLANE ASIC flow](https://github.com/efabless/openlane) has finished, you have a lot of files in the run directory.
+After the [OpenLane ASIC flow](https://github.com/efabless/openlane) has finished, you have a lot of files in the run directory.
 This tool allows you to explore the design and get various statistics from the final_report_summary.csv file.

 Video demo: https://www.youtube.com/watch?v=2wBbYU_8dZI

 Article: https://www.zerotoasiccourse.com/post/openlane_output_files/

+# Compatibility

+These tools are currently working for MPW5 tagged tools.

 # Setup